 A fully guided elk hunt isn’t cheap.
 Nor would you want it to be.
 The bitter taste of a poor experience can last a long time.
 We receive many questions about the costs that factor into a hunt.
 So we thought it would be worthwhile to break it down.
-What will a guided elk hunt in New Mexico cost?
+What is the cost of a guided elk hunt in New Mexico?
 What should you look for?
 And what should you avoid?

 Here are a few of our thoughts on the subject…